FrancoLiberali/xr_usb_serial_common_lnx-5.15-pak/README.md

 ## Introduction

-Update of Exar/MxL USB Serial Driver to support linux kernel 5.15.
+Update of Exar/MxL USB Serial Linux Driver than can be found in <https://www.maxlinear.com/product/interface/uarts/usb-uarts/xr21v1410> to support Linux kernel 5.15.

 Please star this repository if it has util for you :).